Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA: Experimental Setup

-\paragraph{Datasets.} We follow the standard evaluation pipeline for the mathematical reasoning task: We fine-tune the model on MetaMathQA \cite{metamath}, and then evaluate on GSM8K benchmark \cite{gsm8k}.
-By default, we use first 100K samples in the training split of the MetaMathQA.
+\paragraph{Datasets.} We follow the standard evaluation of the mathematical reasoning task: We fine-tune the model on MetaMathQA \cite{metamath}, and then evaluate on GSM8K benchmark \cite{gsm8k}.
+By default, we use the first 100K samples in the training split of the MetaMathQA.
+To demonstrate the generalizability of our findings to other tasks, results on the HumanEval benchmark \cite{humaneval}, fine-tuned on CodeFeedback dataset \cite{codefeedback}, is provided in Appendix \ref{app:ablation}.

 \paragraph{Learning rate sweep.} For each batch size selected, we conduct a hyperparameter sweep to find the optimal learning rate.
-This is mainly due to the prior observations in the full-parameter training literature which indicates that the batch size closely interact with the learning rate \cite{dontdecaylearningrate}.
+This is mainly due to the prior observations in the full-parameter training literature which indicates that the batch size closely interacts with the learning rate \cite{dontdecaylearningrate}.
 We select learning rates in the range of $1\times10^{-5}$ to $3\times10^{-3}$; see Appendix \ref{app:opt_lr} for details.

 \paragraph{Fixed sample protocol.} To decouple the impact of batch size from the total number of training tokens used, our primary experiments are conducted under a fixed sample protocol restricted to a single epoch.
 This setup aligns with data efficiency objectives and reflects standard practice in the supervised fine-tuning literature \cite{Pareja2025unveil_SFT}, where limited data availability necessitates precise control over training duration to mitigate overfitting.